 One mild exception to the rule is Patrick and Hailey; a couple moving from Perth to Sydney.
 Their car is on the Indian Pacific, and all their belongings are being carted across the country on a freight train.
 Their (adult) children are in New York City and London, and one their kids in London is moving back to Sydney soon.
 Patrick and Hailey simply feel too isolated in Perth now with the kids living overseas, and none of them would ever move back to Perth because it doesn’t have enough industry to support their chosen careers.

-As much as you would expect Gold class to be packed with nothing but silver-haired retirees enjoying a pinnacle train journey that they’ve dreamed of for years (and trust me – there are lots of these people), I am also surprised at the variety in demographics throughout both gold class and red class.
+As much as you would expect Gold class to be packed with nothing but silver-haired retirees enjoying a pinnacle train journey that they’ve dreamed of for years (and trust me – there are lots of these people), I am also surprised at the variety in demographics.

 I enjoy dinner with Richard and Jack, a charming gay couple in their early 40’s who live in Melbourne.
 Jack is from Canada and Richard is from Asia, and both are gregarious and engaging.
 We enjoy a nightcap and fast conversation long after most people have vacated the dining and lounge cars and gone to bed.
 Jack is especially excited to see Broken Hill, which was instrumental in the filming of Pricilla: Queen of the Desert.

 One of the interesting points of conversation with Richard and Jack is that they are both between jobs right now, and re-evaluating the direction of their lives in the face of some medical problems that Richard is recovering from.